smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-GR-1-Improvement of measurement data reliability/UC-GR-1.md

 **Short description**
+The State Estimation tool ensures and enhances the observability of the network using the available measurement set.

+**Complete description**
 A measurement set, composed of actual and historical measurement data obtained from the dispersed metering devices (AMR, GIS, SCADA) installed throughout the network, is available to the DSO for real-time operation purposes.
 The related measurements refer to power flows and voltage magnitudes at the top of distribution feeders, power injections from distributed generation units, and load pseudo-measurements for aggregated consumer demand at MV/LV transformer level.
 Given that the network model (topology) is known with a good degree of certainty, the state estimation tool ensures that the network is observable based on the available measurement set and, subsequently, calculates the estimated state vector, that is, the voltage magnitudes and angles of all network buses.

-**Complete description**

-add text - longer narrative from user viewpoint about *what* happens *how*, *where*, *when*, *why* and *under which assumptions*.
-It has to be written in a way that it can also be understood by non-experts.

 ## 1.5.
 Key Performance Indicatiors (KPI)